Cycling shorts: Bib shorts

 Bib shorts are cycling shorts that are held up by a bib (integral suspenders/braces) instead of an elastic waistband.
 Pro and serious riders tend to prefer bib shorts over non-bib shorts, due to the discomfort that often occurs with an elastic waistband, such as tightness (digging into skin) and chafing.
 The bib part of the short is often made of spandex and polyester with large sections of netting to help keep the rider cool.

 The idea of modern bib shorts was a development from the braces (UK) or suspenders (US) that cyclists once used to hold up old-fashioned wool shorts, which had a tendency to become loose and heavy from riders' sweat (the use of braces/suspenders meant the shorts could be held up without an uncomfortably tight waistband).
 Bib shorts are well-suited to tall riders and riders with protruding stomachs because regular shorts can tend to fall down in the back while riding.

 Mountain bike shorts

-These shorts typically are more loose than bib shorts but still not baggy.
+These shorts typically are looser than bib shorts but still not baggy.
 This is because they are focused more on protecting the rider during falls and are not as focused on aerodynamic efficiency.
 The position of the padding is a little different because mountain bikers have a more upright body position when riding.
 These shorts are different from baggy shorts as they are used by hardcore cyclists who still need the protection with a good padding, which the baggy shorts do not have.